scanzy/flutterchat/doc/pocketbase.md

 - `channelsMembers`: members of channels, with status
 - `rooms`: name, type and other data of rooms
 - `roomsMembers`: members of rooms, with joining date
-- `messages`: messages sent in the chat
+- `roomsMessages`: messages sent in chat rooms
 - `reactions`: reactions to messages

 Note: datetime fields are in UTC timezone, so they need to be converted to local time when displaying them.